slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On entrepreneurship

 <!--
-> *"Don't find customers for your products.
-Find products for your customers."
--- Seth Godin*
-> *"Don't open a shop unless you know how to smile."
--- Proverb*

 - Ownership is the only thing.
 Never give a single share a unless you absolutely have to.
 -->